pallets-eco/flask-admin/doc/quickstart.rst

 It is very easy to add support for different database backends (Mongo, etc) by inheriting from `BaseModelView` class and implementing database-related methods.

-Please refer to :mod:`flask.ext.adminex.ext.sqlamodel` documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask.ext.admin.ext.sqlamodel` documentation on how to customize behavior of model-based administrative views.

 File Admin
 ----------

-Flask-AdminEx comes with another handy battery - file admin.
+Flask-Admin comes with another handy battery - file admin.
 It gives you ability to manage files on your server (upload, delete, rename, etc).

 Here is simple example::

-    from flask.ext.adminex.ext.fileadmin import FileAdmin
+    from flask.ext.admin.ext.fileadmin import FileAdmin

     import os.path as op